tinyspice123/ultimate_pokemon_card_tracker/README.md

 ```

 Then open <http://127.0.0.1:4173/>.
 The local server is deliberately small and
-serves only `public/`, matching the files deployed by GitHub Pages.
+serves only the checked-in files under `public/`.
+It does not package the root
+backup snapshots; deterministic Playwright tests mock the deployed
+`/backups/<set-id>.csv` endpoint when exercising outage behavior.

 Sora and Unbounded are self-hosted under `public/assets/fonts/`, including
 their OFL license files, so typography works without Google Fonts or a network